alex289/docker-discord-bot/README.md

 ### Docker Setup

-Just run the following command:
+Run the following command to start the Docker container:

 ```bash
 docker run \